Now Online – via Zoom

 - Papers / presentations where an abstract is reviewed (abstract in the conference proceedings).

-- Posters - including a student poster competition (abstract in the conference proceedings).
+- Short videos (under 5 minutes) - including a student short video competition (abstract in the conference proceedings).

 Timeline / Deadlines

-- To be eligible to enter students must have their poster abstracts accepted for the conference.
+- To be eligible to enter students must have their short video abstracts accepted for the conference.
 Each abstract should articulate your project/thesis research question and the method(s) you employ to address this.

 - A prize will be awarded based on: